HOME - PORTA-JIB - DOLLIES - ACCESSORIES - DEALERS - TECHNICAL SUPPORT - ORDER - USERS

 "We've had no problems with bumps, even with the dolly sitting still and then rolling immediately.
 Overall, the construction is good, and they're not too heavy.
 I would give these wheels a Triple-A rating, for sure."

-Dolly Grip Michael Landsburg - American Cinematographer Magazine - May, 2005
+Dolly Grip Michael Landsburg - American Cinematographer Magazine

 Read the A.S.C. review HERE

 "The smoothest dollying I have ever experienced.
-Even a 275mm lens sees no camera vibration."
+Even a 275mm lens sees no camera vibration"

 Walt Andrus, Camera Operator